 When was it manufactured?
-It was a new model when Dad bought it, so very early 1970s.
+I believe it was a year old when they bought it, so it’s a 1982 model.

 Where did you buy it?
 I don’t remember the name of the place, but it was a store in Ventura, California.
 It came with a free lesson, where the owner showed me the bells and whistles like the automatic tension and the buttonhole.

 How much did you pay for it?
 No idea – my dad thinks maybe around $300.
 I’ve been trying to find out what the original retail price was, with no luck.